ClimateImpactLab/aospy_workshop/docs/workflow.rst

   * Stata, Matlab, Python, Julia, R

-* We have about 20 terrabytes of climate data representing global daily temp and precip from the 21 models in the NASA BCSD data.

-* NetCDF is our core data model and we have used Xarray on a few parts of the project.
-We want to use it throughout the pipeline.
+* Most of code is single-user code.
+Documentation is unreliable.

-* We have have access to HPC at Berkeley and an underutilized EC2 like cluster at the Open Science Data Cloud.
-Our idea is to move everything to the Open Science Data Cloud
+* HPC at Berkeley and EC2 like cluster at Open Science Data Cloud

-* I am researching different approaches in the community for handling distributed climate computation and when reading one of the github issues on Xarray repo I saw this workshop mentioned and followed.
-I am here to learn and see what I can bring back to my team.
+* S3 store on Open Science Data Cloud as well as NAS where all the data currently lives

+* Redesign pipeline to use xarray, dask.
+Currently using xarray on margins

+* We are a public-facing organization.
+Medium to long-term intent is to create and participate in open-source software for climate impact modeling.

+* Transparency as primary objective: Data and analysis will be used by scientists, policy makers and public